-Golden sand embroidered around granite rocks, smoothed by the wind and sea into incredible shapes.
-The seawater sculptures that locals have named Kolymbithres look as if they were dreamed up by an artist.
+Golden sand embroidered around granite rocks, smoothed by the wind and sea into incredible shapes, the seawater sculptures that locals have named Kolymbithres look as if they were dreamed up by an artist.
 If you’ve seen photos of Paros, there’s a good chance this will be it.

-No one can believe that the marina of Naoussa was once one of the busiest pirate dens in the Cyclades.
+You’d never imagine that the marina of Naoussa was once one of the busiest pirate dens in the Cyclades.
 The music echoing from the bars, the perpetual motion of restaurant tables and chairs, young crowds that want to live every night to the full, all combine to create a cinematic ambience.

-Games with the wind in the strait that divides Paros with Antiparos and Naxos have no end.
-With winds that blow strong and steady, it’s an ideal destination for those who love sea sports, especially kitesurfing and windsurfing.
-Paros has been home to international tournaments for years.
+Sea sports with the wind in the strait that divides Paros with the islands of Antiparos and Naxos have no end.
+With winds that blow strong and steady, Paros an ideal destination for those who love sea sports, especially kitesurfing and windsurfing.
+It has been home to international tournaments for years.
 And if you aren’t already a pro, you can have lessons at Chrysi Akti or Pounta.

 From hidden coves to organised beaches, Paros' famous swimming spots come in many forms and rival the best in the Cyclades.
 Chrysi Akti, Santa Maria, Pounta, Kalogeros, Kolymbithres: You’ll find it difficult to choose, but you’re sure to experience many that will stay in your heart.

 Time slows down at Ai Yianni Detis and the tranquility and charm of the white monastery permeate this entire bay on Paros.
 Here you can swim, walk and contemplate.

 Two inland villages that are worth a visit.
 At Prodromos, the entrance to the village is a vaulted roof and steeple.
 Admire the traditional Cycladic homes before making your way to Marpissa, a 16th-century village with traditional windmills and churches.